wienbej01/volume_price_trade/PROJECT_PLAN.md

 - Backtester executes trades with proper fills
 - Risk limits are enforced (VaR, max trades)
 - Positions are flattened at EOD

+**Status**: All components implemented including:
+- Complete backtest engine with position management
+- Risk management with position sizing based on 2% VaR
+- Fill simulation with slippage and commission modeling
+- Comprehensive metrics calculation
+- HTML and Markdown report generation

 ### M6: Reports
 **Objectives**: